hackclub/hackclub/workshops/todo_app_using_meanjs/README.md

 ![](img/preview_running_app.png)

-Now we will build our application frontend using Angularjs let see that it Part VI.
+Now we will build our application frontend using AngularJS let see that it Part VI.

 ## Part VI: Creating Frontend using AngularJS

 - Before we build our front end lets create a folder named `[app]` inside todo folder where we will store our frontend files and then we will see how to connect our fronted with server.

-- Now  let’s start building our frontend using Angularjs and Bootstrap.
+- Now  let’s start building our frontend using AngularJS and Bootstrap.

 `todo/app/index.html`
 ```